hisztendahl/Flare-Cogs/docs/tots.md

     !tots walkout

-_Warning: This is tailored for 4 teams members, so you could have visual issues if team size is different._
+!>Warning: This is tailored for 4 teams members, so you could have visual issues if team size is different.

 <br>